ISRAEL AND HAMAS: The Facts

 So, I can be pro-Israel AND pro-Palestine?

 Yes, of course – in fact, you should be.
-There is no contradiction between supporting Israel and supporting efforts to free the residents of Gaza from the tyranny of Hamas.
+There is no contradiction between supporting Israel and supporting the work that Israel has done to free the residents of Gaza from the tyranny of Hamas.

 What you can’t be is pro-Israel and pro-Hamas.
 The two things are diametric opposites.